abdounoe/HomemadeAlexa/README.md

 just like the name says its a homemade alexa

-# Dependencies
+# Dependencies/Requirements

-On the terminal run
+On the terminal run :

 cd HomemadeAlexa

 pip install speech_recognition pyttsx3 pywhatkit wikipedia pyjokes